ace-subido/aclys/readme.md

 ###Aclys

-A small experimental in-memory key/value store built on top of Finagle.
+A tiny experimental in-memory key/value store on top of Finagle.

 ###Notes